Skip to main content

 Support healthy, safe and inclusive communities

-The Programme for Government draft Outcomes Framework expresses nine key societal outcomes which aims to bring a new focus to deliver lasting, real and positive change in people’s lives.
-The role of transport is central to healthy, safe and inclusive communities.
+The Programme for Government 2024-2027 ‘Our Plan: Doing What Matters Most’- Documents details the Northern Ireland Executive’s nine immediate priorities which aim to bring a new focus to deliver lasting, real and positive change in people’s lives.
+Transport has a role to play in delivering against several of these priorities and is central to healthy, safe and inclusive communities.

 ETP 2035 Vision: